 NB: OK, on second thoughts, maybe the really fun part is eating them!

 For more ideas on how to have an allergy-friendly Christmas, read our blog posts on avoiding eczema at Christmas and eczema in winter.
 There’s also a great recipe for allergy-friendly Christmas gingerbread men and egg-free muffins with apple sauce.
+Visit Yummy Recipes for Eczema Babies & Kids for more free-from, allergy-free, child-friendly recipes.

 Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child (and favourite allergy-friendly recipes), we also manufacture and sell our unique stay-on scratch mitts and PJs for itchy babies, toddlers and children.
 We now stock sizes from 0-10 years in a range of colours.
 Visit our main website for more information.